modifiableltd/drawerjs/README.md

 ### `showOnLoad` *`bool`*
 Toggles if the drawer should open on load (DOMContentLoaded event).
 Default: `false`

+## Non-Bootstrap
+To use this in a non-boostrapped stack, simply replace the `drawer.css` -> `--bs-*` CSS varables with values of your choosing.

 ## About
 This library was created for use in an internal project (modifiable.co.uk) and has been transformed into a standalone library.
 Any issues, vulnerabilities or feature requests are accepted!
 Under the MIT License.